viewdo/x-ui/README.md

 [![jsdelivr](https://badgen.net/badge/jsdelivr/CDN?icon=jsdelivr&color=blue)](https://cdn.jsdelivr.net/npm/@viewdo/x-ui/+esm)
 [![unpkgd](https://badgen.net/badge/unpkg/CDN)](https://unpkg.com/browse/@viewdo/x-ui)

-## Experience UI is a suite of custom HTML elements that turns a static HTML file into single-page web-experiences
+These elements encapsulate application functionality using HTML-like elements.
+This approach keeps the semantics of a web application declarative and 'semi-mono-linguistic'.

+> The goal of this project is to empower the next generation of personalized, interactive web-experiences with less friction and less semantic-diversion.

+## Application Functionality, Expressed in HTML

+Declarative applications are more deterministic and easier to understand for more levels of expertise.
+These components are segmented into option sub-systems to only require what you need:

+### Actions: Declarative Functions \<x-action-\*\>

+- Declared Reactive Actions
+- Async Functions

+### Routing \<x-app-view\*\>

+- URL/Hash-based Routing (within a single page!)
+- Fast, SPA-like navigation between pages
+- Guided navigation, wizards & workflows

-### HTML-Only Applications
+### Navigation: \<x-app-view-do\>

-Add features once only possible with JavaScript and complex frameworks to static HTML.
-These utility components (elements) allow HTML to perform heroic tasks, like remote content, re-usable partials, URL routing (within a single page!), smooth refresh-less navigation between pages, animated transitions, guided navigation, workflows, data-binding, dynamic content, declarative actions and more!

-All with no complex build or generation process, and most of the time, no scripting.
+- Guided Navigation
+- Media-Timed Actions
+- Interactive Video
+- Reactive Audio

+### Data: Expression Evaluation & Binding \<x-data-\*\>

+- Data-Template Rendering
+- Data-driven Rule Evaluation for Navigation

+### Content: Dynamic Content Rendering \<x-content-\*\>

+- Deferred Content
+- Markdown Rendering
+- Remote HTML

+### UI: Interface Management \<x-ui-\*\>

+- Theme Management
+- UI Component Integrations

+### Elements: DOM Manipulation \<x-elements\>

+- HTML Manipulation w/ Declared Actions
+- "JQuery as an Async Tag"

-### Installation
+## Installation

-Throw this reference tag into your HTML page's head so the browser can figure out how to interpret our elements -- and that's it.
+Add a single script-reference tag into your HTML page's head so the browser can figure out how to interpret our elements -- and that's it.

+> This is a pre-release project and is subject to breaking-changes and incomplete features.
+Thank you for trying it out!

+### CDN

 ```html
 <head>